ThatAuskeGuy/Taco-Bell-Survey/README.md

 driver = webdriver.Chrome("../chromedriver")
 ```
 If you are using chromedriver, then don't worry about changing it.
 But for my personal use, I have the chromedriver in the parent directory because I'm using the
-same one for several survey takers, and when Chrome updates, all I have to do is get the latest driver and replace it only once.
+same one for several survey bots, and when Chrome updates, all I have to do is get the latest driver and replace it only once.
 I ***HIGHLY*** recommend this,
 but you do you.

 **Thirdly**, this is not required, but if you are the only person using this program, you can go ahead and change these two lines from